r4victor/tenthousandmeters/content/blog/python_bts_12.md

 RESULT = _r
 ```

 The code may seem complicated but what it essentially does is make the subgenerator work as if its code were a part of the generator.
+And though I sometimes say that "generator runs the subgenerator", the thing that actually runs the subgenerator is the generator's caller.
+Look at the generator as an intermediary between the two.

 Enough theory.
 Let's take advantage of `yield from` to make the server's code more concise.
 First, we factor out every boilerplate `yield` statement and the following socket operation to a separate generator function.
 We put these functions in the event loop: